jiangwenyuan/nuster/README.md

 # Conventions

-1. Files with same name: those with `.md` extension belong to nuster, otherwise HAProxy
+1. Files with the same name: those with `.md` extension belong to nuster, otherwise HAProxy

 # Contributing